mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 - **Name the invariant, not the implementation detail.** Prefer local names like `expectedBounds`, `reportedBounds`, `roundTripped`, or `capturedPhoto` over names that describe temporary mechanics.
 - **Use matcher assertions instead of boolean arithmetic.** Prefer `toBeCloseTo`, `toHaveLength`, `toContain`, `toEqual`, and `rejects.toThrow` over manually computing booleans inline and asserting on those - this makes it easier to read tests, especially when they fail in CI outputs.
 - **Loop over repeated dimensions or cases.** For edges, axes, formats, or corner points, a tiny inline array plus one expectation is clearer than four copy-pasted assertions that can drift.
 - **Keep local math behind local names.** Small functions inside an `it` block are fine when they name a one-off transform or assertion, such as `getBounds(...)`.
+Do not put arithmetic, boolean expressions, `map(...)`, or other transformations directly inside `expect(...)`; assign them to descriptive local names first.
+Do not collapse multiple facts into one computed assertion like `expect(a + b).toBeGreaterThan(0)` — assert `a` and `b` separately so CI failures identify the broken value.
 Do not extract shared setup helpers; the camera session still needs to be built inline.
 - **Log the facts needed to debug a CI failure.** One final `console.log` with orientation, resolution, or compared values is useful.
 Per-frame or per-step logs usually make Harness output harder to read.

 ## Running the tests